Amin394T/No-Framework-Experiment/README.md

 Rounting was managed using the browser history API, by reading and writing the states to the URL (the local storage could also be used).
 Writing is done inside the state setter, while reading is done in the listeners attachement stage.

+When the web application is first loaded, all states are initialized from the URL parameters, this allows sharing URLs of specific views, even though this is an SPA.

-In our case, if "searchQuery" value is null, a new entry with the parametered URL is pushed to the browser history, if it's not empty, this indicated that the user typed another character, there is no need to push another entry th the history, instead the previous entry is overriden, this way clogging the history with entries for each key stroke is avoided, and thus a more logical navigation is assured.
+Upon state update, if "searchQuery" value is null, a new entry with the parametered URL is pushed to the browser history, if it's not empty, this indicated that the user typed another character, there is no need to push another entry th the history, instead the previous entry is overriden, this way clogging the history with entries for each key stroke is avoided, and thus a more logical navigation is assured.

 ```js
 let searchQuery = {